 - Eight theme groups, meeting periodically, agree the elements of the programme

 - An annual survey gauges awareness of, and satisfaction with the programme

 Through the board and theme groups Better Bankside intends that over 70 local businesses are involved in the governance of the company.
 Get involved.

 Better Bankside also invites contact with its staff at the Bankside Community Space, with its Bankside Wardens, through Business Club events, and through regular newsletters and the website.
 Each levy payer is eligible to become a member of the company, but does need to apply.
 Others can apply to join at the discretion of the board.
 The Annual General Meeting provides an opportunity for all members to ask questions of the board and to stand for election to it.

 Better Bankside would like to extend its thanks to all those who have contributed to the operation of the company to this time.

 As indicated, five of the theme groups include members from outside the BID area.

 What is a Business Improvement District?

-The legislation to create Business Improvement Districts here was only approved by parliament in September 2004.
-Better Bankside is the UK's third-ever Business Improvement District, the second in central London and the first south of the river.
+The legislation to create Business Improvement Districts here was approved by parliament in September 2004.
+Better Bankside is the UK's third-ever Business Improvement District and the second in central London.

 Business Improvement Districts are fast becoming a global success story – there are thousands throughout the world, including 1400 in the US and growing numbers in South Africa and Canada.
 BID services must always be additional to those provided by the local authority and others.
 Better Bankside, like many other Business Improvement Districts, has a core programme which includes Cleaning, Greening and Safety.
 See the full list of services available to our members in the 'Our Services' section.